Vermont Accounting Schools

 Champlain College in Burlington, Vermont offers a fully online Bachelor of Science (BS) in Accounting designed to prepare students for a successful career in business.
 Accounting majors work closely with experienced faculty in small classes, through one-on-one interactions and mentorships.
 Champlain’s accounting program emphasizes experiential learning by encouraging students to participate in nearby internships and work in the Accounting and Finance Lab.
 Students are also given the opportunity to work with the community through the Vermont Income Tax Assistance Program, where they gain experience preparing income taxes for low-income and elderly residents.
 In addition to the online BS in Accounting, Champlain also offers several 100% online accounting certificates, including a general Accounting Certificate, an Advanced Accounting Certificate, a Cost Accounting Certificate, and a Forensic Accounting Certificate.

-Students at Lyndon State College can earn a Bachelor of Science (BS) in Accounting.
+Students at Northern Vermont University can earn an online Bachelor of Science (BS) in Accounting.
 This accounting program emphasizes real-world experience to prepare students for a broad range of business careers.
 Students participate in case studies, computer simulations, and projects for real clients to train students to be effective leaders and problem solvers.
-Small class sizes allow for students to work closely with experienced accounting faculty.
+Small class sizes allow students to work closely with experienced accounting faculty.
 After gaining a foundation in math, information systems, and management, students go on to take specialized courses such as Forensic Accounting, Auditing and Assurance Services, and Strategic Management.
-Courses at Lyndon are offered during days, evenings, online, between terms, and even during the summer, making this degree accessible to all types of students.
-Lyndon also offers a Fast Track program that allows students to complete their bachelor’s degree in as little as three years.
+Courses at NVU are offered on a flexible rolling schedule, making this degree accessible to all types of students.
+NVU also offers on-campus accounting bachelor’s degrees.

 Vermont CPA Requirements